 Today, in this article, we will discuss how to fix turn ON Windows 10 PC by itself.
 This issue, in general, pops up when you have recently upgraded your Windows 10 OS.
-There are numerous things which can generate this issue on your System.
-If you have recently upgraded your Windows OS, chances of facing this error are pretty high.
+There are numerous things that can generate this issue on your System.
+If you have recently upgraded your Windows OS, the chances of facing this error are pretty high.
 Windows 10 PC will start automatically, even if there was no one nearby you.

-Again, this issue has a strange pattern and that is your computer won’t stay turned off for large time say a few hours even without user intervention.
+Again, this issue has a strange pattern and that is your computer won’t stay turned off for a large time say a few hours even without user intervention.
 This guide will basically discuss 10 different ways to fix Turn On Windows 10 PC by itself trouble.
 Each solution is described in detail and will bring you closer to solve this issue, just follow the chronological order.
 Let’s move to explore this bug and its solution.

 - Disable Fast Startup

 - Wake up your Wi-Fi Adapter

 - Run Power troubleshooter

 - Disable System Maintenance to wake up the computer

 - Windows Update Power Management

 How to fix turn ON Windows 10 PC by itself-